Squagward/slate-1/source/index.html.md

 - `version`: The version of the module.
 This should conform to [SEMVER](https://semver.org/)
 - `entry`: This is the name of a file that should actually be ran.
 This key is necessary if, for example, your module registers triggers or commands.
-An example of when you wouldn't want to use this field is if your module is a library, meaning that it is only used by other modules
+This field is **REQUIRED** for all modules, without it your module will NOT run.
 - `requires`: An array of names of other modules that your module depends on.
   These modules are guaranteed to be loaded before your module, allowing you to use them directly.